MarynaShavlak/dev-interview-hub/src/features/AuthByUsername/README.md

 ### 4. `index.ts`
-- Entry point for the Article module, exporting components, functions, and types.
+- Entry point for the AuthByUsername module, exporting components, functions, and types.

 ### 5. `testing.ts`

-Entry point for testing-related functionalities within the Article module.
+Entry point for testing-related functionalities within the AuthByUsername module.
 It is used primarily for development purposes, such as testing data, reducers, and integrating with tools like Storybook.
 This file is not included in the production code but is essential for ensuring the module's functionality during development.

 ## Public API